redis/docs/content/operate/rc/databases/create-database/create-active-active-database.md

 See [Search and query Active-Active databases]({{< relref "/operate/oss_and_stack/stack-with-enterprise/search/search-active-active" >}}) to learn how to use Search and query on Active-Active databases.

+## Define memory limit

+Active-Active databases have specific memory requirements that differ from non-replicated Redis.

+Select **Memory calculator** to calculate the memory limit for your Active-Active database.

+{{<image filename="images/rc/active-active-memory-calculator.png" width="75%" alt="The memory calculator.
+Enter your expected database size to see the memory limit." >}}

+In the Memory calculator, enter your expected dataset size.
+For Search and query databases, add the estimated index size from the [Sizing calculator](https://redis.io/redisearch-sizing-calculator/) to your expected dataset size.

+Select **Apply** to apply the calculated memory limit.

 ## Define throughput

 Each Active-Active instance coordinates changes with every other instance, which increases memory use and throughput.